 A wedding is something that makes people smile!
 (Yes, some people cry, but they are tears of joy, not sorrow…) And whether or not you are married, this wedding verse has something to do with you: “I will greatly rejoice in the Lord, My soul shall be joyful in my God; For He has clothed me with the garments of salvation, He has covered me with the robe of righteousness, as a bridegroom decks himself with ornaments, And as a bride adorns herself with her jewels.”
 (Isaiah 61:10, NKJV)

-Isaiah makes a bold statement: he claims that when we have a relationship with the Lord it should be as obvious as wearing a Wedding dress, something that everyone around us should perceive.
+Isaiah makes a bold statement: he claims that when we have a relationship with the Lord it should be as obvious as wearing a Wedding dress, something that everyone around us can see.
 He says that God literally “clothes us with the garments of salvation, and covers us with the robe of righteousness.”
 Even though a spiritual relationship with the Living God is an intimate internal affair, Isaiah says that following God should result in obvious external changes.
 When we follow God, he says, we should look and act differently…

 Why do you think he used the analogy a bridegroom and a bride?
 First, it is because at a wedding, the Bridegroom and bride are the most identifiable participants.